I’ve owned my home for a long time now.

 I receive an email from the Ohio processor informing me that the new loan is in underwriting for final approval.

-Another email from Ohio telling me that it is still in underwriting.
+Another email from Ohio telling me that it is still with the underwriting department.

 I receive an email from Ohio asking me to verify income and liabilities.